 The procedure, known medically as reduction mammaplasty, typically involves a circular incision around the areola (the pigmented portion of the breast), a vertical incision that extends from the areola to the fold beneath the breast, and a horizontal incision along the crease of the breast.
 The excess breast tissue is then removed and the redundant skin is trimmed and draped around the newly shaped breast.
 The result is a smaller and uplifted breast.
 Older techniques required the use of very long incisions and sometimes, removing the nipple and areola and replacing them as a skin graft.
 For patients who are appropriate candidates, Dr. Cash is pleased to offer short scar breast reduction surgery to help minimize scarring.
 The use of these short scar techniques allows Dr. Cash to create a breast that is more resistant to recurrent sagging as compared to older techniques.

 Medical studies have also shown that a future risk of breast cancer may be reduced (but not eliminated) after reduction mammaplasty.

 In cases of breast asymmetry a unilateral reduction may be performed.
 For some patients in Houston, liposuction may be used to remove excess fat from the back and sides of the chest at the same time as their breast reduction.
 A tummy tuck (abdominoplasty) can also be performed in conjunction with reduction mammaplasty.

-Dr. Cash typically performs breast reduction as an outpatient procedure at the University General Hospital in the Houston Medical Center.
+Dr. Cash typically performs breast reduction as an outpatient procedure.

 Candidates for Reduction Mammaplasty